 Around the world, 103 million people have been forcibly displaced from their homes — the highest number in recorded history.
 Of those, 32.5 million are considered refugees, having fled across an international border due to war, violence, conflict or persecution.

 That’s millions of mothers and fathers, daughters and sons, teachers, doctors and friends — each created in the image of God — with full lives and identities long before they became refugees.

 As we enter World Refugee Awareness Month and look toward World Refugee Day on June 20th, we’ve compiled a list of books, podcasts, videos and more to help answer your questions about refugees.
 As you engage with and share these resources, we hope you’ll be inspired to join us in creating a world where everyone can thrive.

-World Relief’s Karen González, invites Christians passionate about serving immigrants to explore how we can create welcoming communities that put our immigrant neighbors at the center of the conversation.
-Now available for pre-order.
+Karen González invites Christians passionate about serving immigrants to explore how we can create welcoming communities that put our immigrant neighbors at the center of the conversation.